 Pursuant to the Kandra Lease, the Working Interest Owners have exclusive rights to carry out exploration activities in the Lease area.
 Accordingly, the 2007 seismic program for the Kandra Lease also covered the deeper Lower Goru formation at Kandra.
 The Kandra Exploration License is operated by PEL.

-Processing and interpretation of the seismic data was completed and a location was selected to target the Lower Goru Massive Sandstone Formation ("Kandra-4 Deep").
+In 2009, Kandra joint venture partners acquired new 2D seismic data of 361.3 L.Km which was processed along with re-processing of vintage purchased data of 107.7 L.Km 2D seismic.
+Based on interpretation and mapping of the seismic data a location was selected to target the Lower Goru Massive Sandstone Formation ("Kandra-4 Deep").
 On August 16, 2008, drilling of the Kandra-4 Deep began.
 It was drilled to a total depth of 2,229 meters on October 26, 2008, and tested during November 2008.
 Although significant quantities of high-Btu gas were flared from both the Lower Goru Massive Sandstone and the underlying Chiltan Limestone Formation, which appears fractured, the flares were followed by water influx and the well tested non-commercial quantities of gas from both targets.
 The well was temporarily suspended on December 5, 2008, pending further technical studies, which were inconclusive.
-The Kandra-4 Deep well has not been plugged and abandoned since it may be possible to recomplete the well as a producer in the SML.
+The well has not been plugged and abandoned since it may be possible to recomplete the well as a producer in the SML.
 Geochemical study on samples of Kandra-4 Deep shows promising source potential in the Sembar and Lower Goru formations.